huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 - Sector 2: Russell also exhibits faster performance compared to Hamilton, with a difference of 0.3 milliseconds (0.3k milliseconds) in Sector 2.
 - Sector 3: Similarly, Russell showcases faster times than Hamilton, with a difference of 0.1 milliseconds (0.1k milliseconds) in Sector 3.

 Upon analyzing the data, it's evident that George Russell outperforms Lewis Hamilton in all three sectors.
-Russell consistently displays lower average times across all sectors, indicating superior performance throughout the race.
+Russell consistently displays loIr average times across all sectors, indicating superior performance throughout the race.

 2. Which driver does the most overtakes?
 ## Overtake Comparison
-To determine which driver executed the most overtakes during the race, we analyzed the lap position data for both Lewis Hamilton and George Russell.
-Additionally, we examined the number of overtakes in races where both drivers participated, providing a more direct comparison.
+To determine which driver executed the most overtakes during the race, I analyzed the lap position data for both Lewis Hamilton and George Russell.
+Additionally, I examined the number of overtakes in races where both drivers participated, providing a more direct comparison.

 ### Data Overview
 - Lewis Hamilton (Car Number 44)